-Table 10-1.
+Table 11-1.
 GlobTemperature requirements relating to timely delivery of data (e.g. near-real-time or 'NRT') are excluded here, as it was not an original objective of LST\cci to provide Interim Climate Data Records (ICDR) or NRT data.
-However, as a question about NRT delivery was asked at the User Workshop 2020, a requirement relating to this has been included in the updated version of this URD (v2).
+However, as a question about NRT delivery was asked at the User Workshops in 2020 and 2022, a requirement relating to this has been included in the updated version of this URD (v3).
 The user needs gathered in LST\cci aim to build on this existing information and focus on establishing the impact for LST users of choosing either the GlobTemperature harmonised format, or the CCI standard format, for the LST\cci products.